 With a bit of imagination and forward planning there is no reason why meeting snacks can’t be healthy brain food, giving a boost without the unhealthy sugar and fat which won’t support brain power and will just add to the waistline.

 If the aim of the snacks is to keep creativity flowing in fact, avoiding the sugar and confectionary will help maintain concentration and healthier foods will help to improve productivity.
+The availability of office snack delivery options makes it easy to get that healthy snacks ready while you focus your efforts on planning the meeting.

 For this post we asked our friends from SportzBits – an online source of sports gear reviews, to give us their list of healthy snack ideas for your next office meetings.